GUIDE 2024

 Professional Profile

 Employers scan resumes and do not spend much time reading each one completely.
-Something that grabs their attention and contains relevant information, and thus increases the chances of them reading your resume is something you should consider.
+Content that grabs their attention and contains relevant information increases the chances that your resume will be read from start to finish.

 Another benefit of including a professional profile is that you can highlight relevant and specific skills and expertise that employers require for the knowledge manager role.